-We perform a second search phase to include in our collection also some contracts of these kinds.
+We perform a second search phase to enlarge our collection.
+More specifically, we search the Ethereum blockchain for contracts whose bytecode is \emph{similar} to that of some Ponzi scheme identified in our initial collection.
+This is done through the following steps: \begin{enumerate}

-More specifically, we search the Ethereum blockchain for contracts whose bytecode (which is always stored on the blockchain) is \emph{similar} to that of some known Ponzi scheme.
-We use the \emph{normalized Levenshtein distance}~\cite{ngld} (NLD) as a measure of similarity between two bytecode files \footnote{ Roughly, the (non-normalized) Levenshtein distance between two strings measures the number of character which one has to change to transform the first string in the second one (\eg, the distance between ``Ponzi'' and ``Banzai'' is 3).
-The \emph{normalized} version of the Levenshtein distance is a metric, and its value is a real number ranging between 0 (perfect equality) and 1 (perfect inequality). }.
-In order to establish when two contracts are similar, we first estimate the NLD between two \emph{arbitrary} contracts on the blockchain.
-To this purpose we download the bytecode of \emph{all} the contracts from \href{http://etherscan.io}{\code{etherscan.io}}, and we use a Monte Carlo algorithm to estimate the NLD between two random contracts.
-After these calculations, we estimate as $0.79$ the NLD between two arbitrary bytecode files.
+\item We use a Monte Carlo algorithm to estimate the \emph{normalized Levenshtein distance}~\cite{ngld} (NLD) between two \emph{arbitrary} EVM contracts on the Ethereum blockchain.
+The NLD is a standard measure of similarity between two strings.
+The \emph{non-normalized} Levenshtein distance between two strings measures the number of character which one has to change to transform the first string in the second one (\eg, the distance between ``Ponzi'' and ``Banzai'' is 3).
+The \emph{normalized} version is a metric, and its value is a real number ranging between 0 (perfect equality) and 1 (perfect inequality).
+After these calculations, we estimate as \gldavg the NLD between two arbitrary EVM contracts downloaded from the blockchain.